Bluebell Flower Meaning

 Fairies have historically been viewed as mischievous.
 Like leprechauns, fairies (also known as pixies) would play jokes on the unwary.
 For the forest sojourner, the sight and smell of a forest carpeted with bluebells could lead to a type of trance-like intoxication.
 The pixies might lead the unfortunate traveler in circles until someone came to find them.
 A child thus led might never be found again.

-Bluebells are widely known as harebells in Scotland.
-The name derives from the hares that frequent fields covered with harebells.
+Bluebells are sometimes confused with a different flower known as a harebell in Scotland.
+That name derives from the hares that frequent fields covered with flowers.
 Some sources claim that witches turn themselves into hares to hide among the flowers.
-As a result, other names for bluebells include Witch’s Thimble and Witch’s Bells.
+As a result, other names for harebells include Witch’s Thimble and Witch’s Bells.

 In some parts of Scotland, bluebells are called Aul (Old) Man’s Bells.
 The Old Man is a name sometimes given to the devil.
 For this reason, no one would risk disturbing the flower!
 To do so could lead to very bad luck.
 The people of Scotland are fond enough of bluebells to continue these traditions in the hopes of protecting the little flower.